Mozambique: Mozambican Civil War (1977–1992)

 During the war, RENAMO proposed a peace agreement based on the secession of RENAMO-controlled northern and western territories as the independent Republic of Rombesia, but FRELIMO refused, insisting on the undivided sovereignty of the entire country.
 An estimated one million Mozambicans perished during the civil war, 1.7 million took refuge in neighbouring states, and several million more were internally displaced.
 The FRELIMO regime also gave shelter and support to South African (African National Congress) and Zimbabwean (Zimbabwe African National Union) rebel movements, while the governments of Rhodesia and later Apartheid South Africa backed RENAMO in the civil war.
 Between 300,000 and 600,000 people died of famine during the war.

-On 19 October 1986, Machel was on his way back from an international meeting in Zambia in the presidential Tupolev Tu-134 aircraft when the plane crashed in the Lebombo Mountains near Mbuzini in the Mpumalanga region of apartheid-ruling South Africa.
-There were ten survivors, but President Machel and thirty-three others died, including ministers and officials of the Mozambique government.
+On 19 October 1986, Machel was on his way back from an international meeting in Zambia when his plane crashed in the Lebombo Mountains near Mbuzini in South Africa.
+President Machel and thirty-three others died, including ministers and officials of the Mozambique government.
 The United Nations' Soviet delegation issued a minority report contending that their expertise and experience had been undermined by the South Africans.
 Representatives of the Soviet Union advanced the theory that the plane had been intentionally diverted by a false navigational beacon signal, using a technology provided by military intelligence operatives of the South African government.

 Machel's successor Joaquim Chissano implemented sweeping changes in the country, starting reforms such as changing from Marxism to capitalism and began peace talks with RENAMO.
-The new constitution enacted in 1990 provided for a multi-party political system, market-based economy, and free elections.
+The new constitution enacted in 1990 provided for a multi-party political system, a market-based economy, and free elections.
+That same year, Mozambique abolished the people's republic as the country's official name.
 The civil war ended in October 1992 with the Rome General Peace Accords, first brokered by the Christian Council of Mozambique (Council of Protestant Churches) and then taken over by Community of Sant'Egidio.
 Peace returned to Mozambique, under the supervision of the peacekeeping force of the United Nations.